coman3/helm-qbittorrent/helm/qbittorrent/README.md

 ## Installing the Chart

-To install the chart, use the following, this backs Vault with a Consul cluster:
+To install the chart, use the following:

 ### Without VPN Support
 ```console